bryanlie/QuantCrew/README.md

 -   **Interactive Web Interface**: A Streamlit application provides a clean and easy-to-use front-end.
 -   **Multi-Agent Analysis**: Utilizes a team of AI agents for a 360-degree view of a stock.
--   **Comprehensive Reporting**: Generates a final report with sections for technical, fundamental, competitor, risk, and sentiment analysis, plus an overall investment strategy.
+-   **Comprehensive Reporting**: Generates a final report with sections for technical, fundamental, competitor, and risk analysis, plus an overall investment strategy.
 -   **Live Financial Data**: Displays up-to-date stock charts and key financial statistics.
 -   **Transparent Process**: Includes an "Agent-by-Agent Breakdown" to show the detailed output from each AI agent, offering insight into the analysis process.